montsecruz9/Final_Project/README.md

 Flight Status Prediction

-## Reason why they selected their topic
+## Reason why they selected their topic:

 We chose this topic because we want to know what attributes are the ones that are the most important to generate a delay in a certain flight.
 In that way, we will create a web page for users that will fill attributes and give them a forecast with machine learning if the flight will be “On Time” or “Delayed”

-## Questions they hope to answer with the data
+## Questions to answer:

   Will a flight be “On Time” or “Delayed”?